raviteja-ch/Lexical-Analyzer/README.md

 # Lexical-Analyzer
-A simple lexical analyzer that takes c++ code files as input and returns differnt tokens as outputs.
+A simple lexical analyzer that takes c++ code files as input and returns different tokens as outputs.
-The code can identify variables, operators, literals, comments and reserved words from the given input file and seperate them.
+The code can identify variables, operators, literals, comments and reserved words from the given input file and separate them.